MCP Tool

 TOON-encoded outputs

 Re-encode verbose JSON outputs as the compact TOON format to save context budget.
-Typically yields 30–60% smaller payloads on list/search tools:
+Typically yields 30–60% smaller payloads on list/search tools.

 toolsets: